qmk/qmk_firmware/keyboards/flx/lodestone/keymaps/default/readme.md

-# The default keymap for lodestone
+# The default keymap for Lodestone